robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

           avoids address resolution that can be extremely slow `at least on Windows`__.

-.. note:: If the URI contains no path after the server address, `xmlrpclib
+.. note:: If the URI contains no path after the server address, the xmlrpclib_
-          module`__ used by the Remote library will use `/RPC2` path by default.
+          module used by the Remote library will use `/RPC2` path by default.
 In practice using `http://127.0.0.1:8270` is thus identical to using `http://127.0.0.1:8270/RPC2`.
 Depending on the remote server this may or may not be a problem.
 No extra path is appended if the